Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/international-shared-support/essay.md

 - it gives the central project better information about local needs and constraints
 - it creates a path for shared planning without requiring premature formal agreements

 Brazil remains the strongest documented empirical center.
 South Korea provides a current institutional case study through public dictionary infrastructure.
-Mexico and other countries may add different kinds of local relationship, educational, or community evidence.
+Other countries may add different kinds of local relationship, educational, or community evidence.

 Those examples should not be flattened into one generic adoption story.
 They matter because they show different parts of the stewardship case.